How does tubeless work?

 Tubeless tires are tires that do not require an additional inner tube.
 The tire seals directly to the rim, and a tubeless valve is installed into the rim hole.

 The reduced weight and the additional puncture prevention provided by the sealant has led “tubeless ready” systems to become the prevailing technology.
-Most MTB tires and rims sold today are tubeless ready and the user can convert to “tubeless ready” by removing the inner tube and adding the tubeless valve and sealant.
+Most MTB tires and rims sold today are tubeless ready.
+The user can convert to “tubeless ready” by removing the inner tube and adding the tubeless valve and sealant.

 The advantages of “tubeless ready” systems are

 - Puncture-proof: The sealant fixes holes from thorns or hits on the rim.
-MTB riders can reduce the pressure in tires to achieve better traction without risking flats, resulting from the tube being cut open by hits to the rim (eg. snake bites)
+MTB riders can reduce the pressure in tires to achieve better traction without risking causing a flat from hits to the rim (eg. snake bites)

 - Less weight: The sealant added is lighter than the inner tube that has been removed